mitander/rohcstar/docs/STYLE.md

 ```

 **Size Limits**

 - Modules: <500 lines
 - Functions: <50 lines (exception: state machines)
 - Structs: <10 fields

 **Code Proximity Rule**

 - Related code lives together (no "utils" modules)
 - Tests next to implementation (in same file for private functions)
 - Constants defined where used, not in separate files

 ## Naming Conventions

+See [NAMING_CONVENTIONS.md](NAMING_CONVENTIONS.md) for full rules and examples.
+All code, documentation, and tests must follow these conventions.

 ### Functions